flhofer/dell_TB16_firmware/README.md

 * `VV.VV` release version
 * `FF` feature request or bugfix version

 It happens that newer release dates have smaller firmware versions, but this is due to a customer's later feature request on an existing version.
 Thus, `140124_10.10_04` is an older base firmware than `131025_10.11_AB`.
 While all of them are made for ASM 1042A (`2104B_RCFG` in the file header), the bin contents in size (using hexdump) are that `10.10_04 < 10.11_A9 < 10.11_AB`, confirming the above versioning.
-I use `140124_10.10_04`, despite being older, because it is the only version that received a warm reset patch later on, solving the Ethernet controller hangup issue after suspend.
+I use `140124_10.10_04`, despite it being older, because it is the only version that received a warm reset patch later on, which solved the Ethernet controller hangup issue after suspend.
 Without the patch, the controller becomes inactive, and wake-on-LAN functionality is lost.
 To reconnect the controller without disconnecting the dock, you must run one of the scripts in `tools/`.

 > [!NOTE]
 > The Dell firmware updater checks only the last digits of the firmware version (which is technically correct) and would update.
-However, `asm.exe` is invoked but does not update because it also considers the release date.
+However, `asm.exe` is invoked but does not update because it also takes the release date into account.
 If you want to update to a *newer* firmware version with an *older* release date, you need to run a manual force-write as described above.

-If the flashing does not succeed because subsystem-ID (SSID) or system vendor ID (SVID) do not match, you can still flash the controller using the ASM MPTool.
+If the flashing does not succeed because the subsystem-ID (SSID) or system vendor ID (SVID) does not match, you can still flash the controller using the ASM MPTool.
 Unfortunately, this tool is not freely distributable due to licensing constraints.
 However, I can reveal that it is found in one of the flash zips on `station-drivers..com` .. ( let's avoid bots 😃 )

 ## Official Flashing tools

 If you prefer to use the official Flash tool, you can find a copy in the `official` folder.
 However, it works only on Dell laptops.
-If your device doesn't have the controller, EC, and PD updates listed above, you may need to flash with version 1.00 and then 1.02 first.
+If your device doesn't have the controller, EC, and PD updates listed above, you may need to flash version 1.00 first, then 1.02.
 These install a BIOS-based update file that executes an update at BIOS start.
-It is thus likely not possible to update them without a Dell system.
+It is thus likely that they cannot be updated without a Dell system.

 Furthermore, Dell messed up the firmware packaging for the 1.05.
-The Dock companions of that generation, the WD15, and TB18, got a new `Cable.bin` and were released the same day.
+The Dock companions of that generation, the WD15 and TB18DC, got a new `Cable.bin` and were released the same day.
 You can use the WD15s flasher to update the `Cable.bin`.

 # The Dell TB16 Dock